Raman Skirmunt: Family

 During his life, he never married and had no acknowledged children.
 According to a survey of local residents conducted by the historian Alexander Smolyanchuk, Skirmunt had a mistress, whose name was Kateryna Tereshka (Tiareshchenko), from among the rural workers of his estate.
 She permanently lived in the palace in the Porečcha estate.
 According to the testimony of the villagers, Skirmunt had four illegitimate children from Kateryna: Alexander (Oles), Roman, Vladislav and Peter (Petrus).
 All the children were educated, lived and worked on the estate of Roman Skirmunt.
 It is known that Oles died in the 1930s, Roman was arrested by the NKVD and died in Siberia, Petrus left for Poland, and Vladislav's fate is unknown.

 Legacy

-"He was devoted to politics body and soul, he spared neither physical nor moral work for it.
-Undoubtedly, a man with great spiritual culture and a broad worldview, Skirmunt belonged to the group of those rare Belarusians for whom a Belarusian peasant was closer than a peasant...
-Skirmunt's speeches at Belarusian gatherings stood out both in content and form.
-They were always highly patriotic, from the Belarusian point of view, and even simply revolutionary, which caused a storm of enthusiasm among those present," wrote Belarusian religious figure Vincent Godlewski.

 In the 1990s, a monument to Skirmunt was erected in the Poreč park - an iron cross with an inscription in Polish.
 Already in the 21st century, a wooden cross with an inscription in Belarusian appeared near the first cross on the supposed grave of the Skirmunts.
 In 2009, in Ivacevichy, in the Greek-Catholic parish, the icons of the Mother of God Zhirovitskaya installed a memorial plaque in honor of Skirmunt.